 Sidney Rigdon took his followers back east, to Pennsylvania.
 There he used his keys as a member of the First Presidency to create The Church of Jesus Christ of the Children of Zion.
 There, he declared Joseph Smith and the 12 as fallen for their practice of polygamy.

-The Smith family and others from the original Church of Jesus Christ followed James Strang to continue Joseph Smith’s Church of Jesus Christ of Latter Day Saints.
-Like Smith, Strang “translated” new scripture found in the earth and added new revelations to the Latter Day Saints.
-Many of the members left however, once Strang received revelation to practice polygamy.
+The Smith family and others from the original Church of Christ followed James Strang to continue Joseph Smith’s Church of Jesus Christ of Latter Day Saints, organizing this new denomination in 1844—being the first group to officially reorganize.
+Like Smith, Strang “translated” new scripture found in the earth and added new revelations to the Latter Day Saints’ canon.
+Some Strang’s supporters left however, once Strang received revelation to practice polygamy.
 This included the Smith family.

-Eventually Strang was murdered, similarly to his predecessor, Joseph Smith Jr. There are now approximately 300 members of the Church of Jesus Christ of Latter Day Saints remaining.
+Eventually Strang too was murdered, similarly to his predecessor, Joseph Smith Jr. There are a number or branches of the Church of Jesus Christ of Latter Day Saints on multiple contents.

 Over time the many smaller Latter Day Saint congregations reorganized.
 The keys to the Kingdom held by Rigdon and James Strang, as a prophets, seers, and revelators were passed down through apostles from the Children of Zion to Joseph Smith III, son of Joseph Smith Jr. Today Community of Christ, formerly The Reorganized Church of Jesus Christ of Latter Day Saints, is the second largest denomination of the Latter Day Saint movement, with its own splinter groups.

 There are over 100 Latter Day Saint denominations today, over 70 of which accepting the nickname “Mormon.”
 All branching from the above and other Latter Day Saint/Mormon sects.